French Kiss (Lil Louis song): Impact and legacy

-Q Magazine ranked it number 516 in their list of the 1001 Best Songs Ever in 2003.

-Rolling Stone featured it in their 20 Best Chicago House Records list in 2014, saying, "For all the pseudo-romantic flailings of contemporary EDM diva anthems, it's hard to match the raw sexiness of this track, whose vocals came courtesy of Shawn Christopher.
+In 2003, Q Magazine ranked it number 516 in their list of the "1001 Best Songs Ever".
+In 2006, Slant Magazine ranked it 7th in its "100 Greatest Dance Songs" list, adding, "'French Kiss' is a moaning, sex-as-house track that audaciously and amazingly slows down and then stops altogether.
+It builds again, chugging back to its initial speed until it fades brighter than ever in post-orgasmic glow."
+In 2014, Rolling Stone featured it in their "20 Best Chicago House Records" list, saying, "For all the pseudo-romantic flailings of contemporary EDM diva anthems, it's hard to match the raw sexiness of this track, whose vocals came courtesy of Shawn Christopher.
 But Louis also stretched house's characteristic build-ups to their most dramatic extreme for the era.
 "French Kiss" is one long, drawn-out crescendo to a climax — get it? — and it hits an almost techno-like, robotic trance."

-Slant Magazine ranked it 7th in its 100 Greatest Dance Songs list in 2006, adding, "'French Kiss' is a moaning, sex-as-house track that audaciously and amazingly slows down and then stops altogether.
-It builds again, chugging back to its initial speed until it fades brighter than ever in post-orgasmic glow."
-In 2020, the magazine ranked it number 26 in their list of The 100 Best Dance Songs of All Time.

-Time Outs 2015 list of The 20 Best House Tracks Ever included it as number four.
+In 2015, Time Outs list of "The 20 Best House Tracks Ever" included it as number four.
 They wrote, "This number from Chicago's Lil' Louis was one of the first house tracks to enjoy both considerable commercial success and heavy club airplay on its release.
 Even one listen to its infectious, unrelenting groove and orgasmic tempo shifts is enough to understand why it got everyone so excited.

-I 2022, Rolling Stone ranked "French Kiss" number 21 in their list of 200 Greatest Dance Songs of All Time.
+In 2020, NME ranked "French Kiss" among "The 20 Best House Music Songs...
+Ever!", while Slant Magazine ranked it number 26 in their list of "The 100 Best Dance Songs of All Time".
+In 2022, Rolling Stone ranked it number 21 in their list of "200 Greatest Dance Songs of All Time".
+In 2024, Classic Pop ranked "French Kiss" number nine in their list of "Top 20 80s House Hits".
+In 2025, Billboard magazine ranked it number 53 in their "The 100 Best Dance Songs of All Time".